uongsyphuong/week1/README.md

 * [X] For each movie displayed, user can see the following details:
   * [X] Title, Poster Image, Overview (Portrait mode)
   * [X] Title, Backdrop Image, Overview (Landscape mode)
+  * Bug: Detail Activity : portrait, land layout.

 The following **optional** features are implemented:

-* [ ] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library) for each image during loading.
+* [X] Display a nice default [placeholder graphic](https://guides.codepath.com/android/Displaying-Images-with-the-Glide-Library) for each image during loading.

 The following **bonus** features are implemented:

 * [X] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
 * [X] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
 * [X] Allow video trailers to be played in full-screen using the YouTubePlayerView.
-    * [X] Overlay a play icon for videos that can be played.
+    * [ ] Overlay a play icon for videos that can be played.
     * [X] More popular movies should start a separate activity that plays the video immediately.
     * [X] Less popular videos rely on the detail page should show ratings and a YouTube preview.
 * [X] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.